 Transactions in foreign currencies are translated at the foreign exchange rate ruling at the date of the transaction.
-The Group's and Company's functional and reporting currency is the EURO.
 Monetary assets and liabilities denominated in foreign currencies at the end of the reporting period are translated to Euro at the foreign exchange rate ruling at that date.
 Foreign exchange differences arising on translation are recognised in the income statement.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated using the exchange rate at the date of the transaction.
 Non-monetary assets and liabilities denominated in foreign currencies that are stated at fair value are translated to Euro at foreign exchange rates ruling at the dates the fair value was determined.